 Solution: Change your AND condition to an OR condition.
 Below, we changed our condition from All Posts AND All Pages to All Posts OR All Pages.
 The popup can now display if you're on a post or a page (remember to add a trigger if you haven't).

-Here again, is the step-by-step guide to check your popup's targeting conditions.
+In case you missed it, here is the step-by-step guide for checking your popup's targeting conditions.

 You might have done everything right.
 You saved all of your changes and published your popup.
 But you get nothing!